ashish-augustine/reactjs-javascript-ecommerce-application/README.md

 #  E-Commerce Application  - React JS / JavaScript / Stripe Payment / OAuth2.0

+### This is an e-commerce application for home decor built using React & JavaScript.
+### The products can be filtered on the basis of their Category, Company, Colour, Price & Shipping Charges.
+### The products can be added to the cart and then proceeded to the checkout.
+### The checkout allows you to pay with your Debit / Credit cards using Stripe payments.

 # [Click here to visit the website](https://venerable-cocada-4069b3.netlify.app/)